 16. What factors does the SEC consider in determining the amount of the award?

-If the award amount is over $5 million, the Commission will consider the following factors in determining the amount of an award based on the unique facts and circumstances of each case.
+If the award amount is over $5 million, the Commission will consider the following factors in determining the amount of an award based on the facts and circumstances of each case.

 We may increase the award percentage based on the existence of these factors:

 - The significance of the information you provided us to the success of any proceeding brought against wrongdoers.

 - The extent of the assistance you provide us in our investigation and any successful proceeding.

 - Our law enforcement interest in deterring violations of the securities laws by making awards to whistleblowers who provide information that leads to the successful enforcement of these laws.

 - Whether, and the extent to which, you participated in your company's internal compliance systems, such as, for example, reporting the possible securities violations through internal whistleblower, legal or compliance procedures before, or at the same time, you reported them to us.

 We may reduce the amount of an award based on these factors:

 17. Can I appeal the SEC's award decision?

 You have two opportunities to appeal the award determination.
 First, OWB will notify you of the preliminary determination of the SEC’s claims review staff to recommend that the SEC either grant or deny your award application, and if granted, the percentage amount of your award.
 You may request reconsideration of this preliminary determination by submitting your response to OWB within 60 days of the later of (i) the issuance of the preliminary determination or (ii) your receipt of the record that was relied upon in making the preliminary determination, if you requested the record within 30 days of the issuance of the preliminary determination.
 See Rule 21F-10.
 Please note there are shorter time periods if your claim was subject to the Preliminary Summary Disposition Process established by new Rule 21F-18.
 Deadlines for submissions to the Office of the Whistleblower that fall on a weekend or holiday will be extended to the next business day.